 This army could be as few as four or as many as thousands, but they must appear out of nowhere and surround the character.

-The method of hiding isn't important as look as the area appears empty on initial inspection and leave the character wondering where the hell they came from.
+The method of hiding isn't important as long as the area appears empty on initial inspection and leaves the character wondering where the hell they came from.

 - In one Batman comic, Batman and Ras al-Ghul are talking, with a bunch of his assassins revealing themselves around the two (they were buried in the sand).

-- Predator 2.
-Several predator de-cloak just after the hero has finished killing one, apparently they were watching and approve.
+- Predator 2: Several Predators de-cloak just after the hero has finished killing one.
+Apparently, they were watching, and approve.

-- In The Lord of the Rings Aragorn pulls this when he arrives at the battle of Minis Tirith, what appears to be just one man charging at the enemy is suddenly one man followed by an Army of ghosts.
+- In The Return of the King Aragorn pulls this when he arrives at the battle of Minas Tirith.
+What appears to be just one man charging at the enemy is suddenly one man followed by an army of ghosts.